sundararajan-rajendr/SONiC/doc/mgmt/SONiC_OC_ARP_NDP_clear_support_HLD.md

 `
 clear ip arp [interface { Ethernet <port> | PortChannel <id> | Vlan <id> | Management <id> }] [<A.B.C.D>]
 `

-The command returns a non-empty string in case of any error.
-For e.g. if the interface is not found or the IP address is not available in ARP or NDP table.
+The command returns a non-empty string in case of any error; for e.g. if the interface is not found or the IP address is not available in ARP or NDP table.

 Syntax Description:

 |    Keyword    | Description |
 |:-----------------:|:-----------:|
-| interface Ethernet/PortChannel/VLAN/Management| This option clears the ARP entries matching the interface.
-The Management interface translates to "eth" internally.
+| interface Ethernet/PortChannel/VLAN/Management*| This option clears the ARP entries matching the interface.
+| A.B.C.D | This options clears the ARP entries matching the particular IP

+*The Management interface translates to "eth" internally.
 For e.g. "clear ip arp inerface Management 0" will flush the entries learnt on interface "eth0".
-| A.B.C.D | This options clears the ARP entries matching the particular IP

 Command Mode: User EXEC
 Example: